 For the life of me, I could never figure out why these are such a hit.
 Hard-boiled eggs are delicious, but after sitting in a jar of vinegar?
 Who knew they would be SO DELICIOUS!

 Of course, my husband happens to be one of those people who loved my mom’s recipe.
 He would always be so happy when mom made them.
 In fact, she would make a jar just for him.

 Super easy!
-You will master this the FIRST TIME!
+You will master how to pickle eggs the FIRST TIME!
 The hardest part is peeling the eggs.